LG V10

-The LG V10 is an Android smartphone manufactured by LG Electronics as part of the LG V series.
+The LG V10 is an Android phablet smartphone manufactured by LG Electronics as part of the LG V series.
 Announced in September 2015 and released in October 2015, the device shares many similarities with the earlier LG G4.
 Its main feature is a customizable second display above the primary display, which, among other uses, shows notifications and music controls without waking up the primary display.
 In 2016, its successor, the LG V20 was released.
+Despite its innovative design, the V10 faced criticism for durability issues, including reports of bootloop failures and screen detachment over time.

 Hardware

 General

 The V10 uses the same camera and many of the same specifications as the LG G4.
-The phone has a 2560x1440 Quantum IPS display, a silicone back with a user-replaceable 3000 mAh battery and MicroSD Card expansion, a six core Qualcomm Snapdragon 808 processor which sports a big.LITTLE architecture similar to the 810, and 4GB of LPDDR3 933 MHz RAM.
+The phone has a 2560x1440 Quantum IPS display, a silicone back with a user-replaceable 3000 mAh battery and MicroSD card expansion, a six core Qualcomm Snapdragon 808 processor which sports a big.LITTLE architecture similar to the 810, and 4GB of LPDDR3 933 MHz RAM.

 The phone supports Qualcomm's Quick Charge 2.0 technology via USB and Qi wireless charging via the optional CPR-120 wireless charging cover.

 Design

 The LG V10 is designed with physical robustness in mind, complying to the MIL-STD-810G standard.
+The screen is 5.7", as well as having a screen width of 2.57 millimeters thick.
+The phone has a stainless steel sides and a silicone skinned back.
+LG's "Dura Skin" and "Dura Guard" design provides structural integrity and protection to drops and falls.
+The screen is made with Gorilla Glass 4.
+The phone weighs 192 grams in total.